sackn/diffeq/README.md

 $$\mu(t) \frac{dy}{dt} + \mu(t)p(t)y = \mu(t)g(t)$$
 Assume the following is true
 $$\mu(t)p(t) = \dot{\mu}(t)$$
+Subbing in the our new assumption into our original differential equation.
+$$
+We can recognize that the left side of the equation is the just the product rule.
+This allows us to rewrite the equation as the following:
+We can integrate through this equation to get this next equation:

+**Problems with Solutions**
 Question 1.4.2:  $\dot{y} + 6y = e^{x}$
 <details>
   <summary>Visualization</summary>